 - Evaluation of closing stock can be sensitive and it may not always be at saleable value.
 Therefore, quick ratio is not impaired, as there is no requirement for valuation of the closing stock.

 - Closing stock can be very seasonal and over a yearly period it may vary in quantities.
 If contemplate, it may collapse or escalate liquidity status.
-By ignoring closing stock from the computation, quick ratio does away with this issue.
+By ignoring closing stock from the computation, acid test ratio does away with this issue.

 - In a sinking industry, which is generally may have very high level of closing stock; this ratio will helpful in providing more authentic repayment ability of the company as against the current ratio including closing stock.

-- Quick ratio is a sign of solvency of an organization and should be analyzed over a time period and also in the circumstances of the industry the company controls in.
+- Quick ratio or acid test ratio is a sign of solvency of an organization and should be analyzed over a time period and also in the circumstances of the industry the company controls in.

-- Basically, companies should focus to continue to keep a quick ratio that maintains adequate leverage against liquidity risk given the variables in a particular sector of business among other considerations.
+- Basically, companies should focus to continue to keep a acid test ratio that maintains adequate leverage against liquidity risk given the variables in a particular sector of business among other considerations.

 - If a company has extra supplementary cash, it may consider investing the excess funds in new ventures and in case company is out of investment choices it may be advisable to return the surplus funds to shareholders in the form of hiked dividend payments.

-- Quick ratio which is lower than the industry average may suggest that the company is taking a high amount of risk by not maintaining a proper shield of liquid resources.
-Otherwise, a company may have a lower quick ratio due to better credit terms with suppliers than the competitors.
+- Acid Test Ratio which is lower than the industry average may suggest that the company is taking a high amount of risk by not maintaining a proper shield of liquid resources.
+Otherwise, a company may have a lower acid test ratio due to better credit terms with suppliers than the competitors.

-Following are the illustration through which computation and analysis of quick ratio provided.
+Following are the illustration through which computation and analysis of acid test ratio provided.

 Following are the information extracted from audited records at a large size industrial company.
 (Amount in $)